rcw1972/go-identity/README.md

 ## ID

 Republic IDs are used to identity miners and traders in the Republic Protocol, and are required when registering with the Registrar.
-To generate an ID, take the first 20 bytes of the Keccak-256 hash of your public key.
+To generate an ID, take the last 20 bytes of the Keccak-256 hash of your public key.

 ```go
 keyPair, err := identity.NewKeyPair()